The Best Travel Hacks to Save You Money (and Sanity) on Your Next Trip

 TSA Pre-check, Global Entry and Clear

 These three travel hacks are absolute game-changers for frequent travelers, and something worth investing in 100 percent.
-(Also, you get free global entry and pre-check if you have the American Express platinum!)
+(Also, you get a credit for global entry and pre-check if you have the Platinum Card® from American Express!) *Terms Apply.

 So what is the difference between TSA precheck, Global Entry, and CLEAR?
 Here’s the breakdown: